WombatCyberLabs/lab-content-pivotlab/buildable/docs/lab/index.md

-# Lab Instructions
+## Lab Instructions

-This lab is composed of multiple different challenges that demonstrate some sort of network pivoting to reach the end goal of accessing resources on an internal network.
+This lab is composed of multiple independent challenges that demonstrate some sort of network pivoting to reach the end goal of accessing resources on an internal network.
+It is recommended to work through these challenges on a Kali Linux Virtual Machine.

 ## What Is Pivoting?